September 1st, 1904 — November 14th, 1974

 Nat Levine, boss of the shoestring studio Mascot Pictures, made a regular practice of scooping up stars who were down on their luck due to finances, bad career decisions, or maltreatment by major studios.
 By starring such players in his studio’s serials, Levine could attract movie fans who still recalled the actors’ earlier feature work; John Mack Brown, ex-MGM star, was a prime prospect from Levine’s point of view.
 The shrewd producer, probably recalling Brown’s previous Western turn in Billy the Kid, signed him to play the title character in the twelve-chapter serial Fighting with Kit Carson (1933).
 Brown’s Carson spent most of the serial trying to clear himself of stealing the army’s gold, pursuing the secret leader of the “Mystery Riders” responsible for the thefts (Noah Beery Sr.).
-Kit Carson was an energetic serial, with lots of outdoor action that compensated for Mascot’s typically small budget.
-Brown, used to the deliberately-paced film-making methods of MGM, must have been rather disoriented by Mascot’s frenetic shooting schedules, which typically began before dawn and lasted till after dark.
-On screen, however, he was assured, cheerful, and determined throughout, and delivered a performance that would prove the start of a second film career for him.
+Kit Carson was an energetic and entertaining serial, with lots of well-filmed outdoor action that compensated for Mascot’s typically small budget.
+Brown, used to the deliberately-paced film-making methods of MGM, must have been rather disoriented by Mascot’s frenetic shooting schedules, which typically began before dawn and lasted till after dark–a disorientation that sometimes seemed to be reflected on screen by Brown’s occasionally stiff manner.
+For most of the serial, however, he was assured, cheerful, and determined, delivering a performance that would prove the start of a second film career for him.

 Brown’s starring role in Fighting with Kit Carson did not translate to immediate B-picture stardom, however.
 For the next two years, he played largely supporting parts at studios like Warner Brothers (including that of straight man to Joe E. Brown in Son of a Sailor) until signing with A. W. Hackel’s Supreme Pictures in 1935 for a highly popular series of B-westerns that continued until 1937.
 The exposure gained through these films, combined with his prior serial experience, caused Universal Pictures to star him in their 1935 serial, The Rustlers of Red Dog.
 Brown played Jack Wood, an ex-marshal who sought to settle down, but who pinned on his badge one more time to defend a westbound wagon train and the gold-rich town of Nugget from marauding Indians and the titular rustlers.
 Rustlers, episodic but more polished that Fighting With Kit Carson, featured well-defined characters and a well-written script.
 Brown’s relaxed charm worked well in his romantic scenes with leading lady Joyce Compton, while his low-key personality contrasted nicely with his more flamboyant sidekicks–Raymond Hatton as the roguish scout Laramie and Walter Miller as the smooth gambler Deacon.
 In addition, Brown’s commanding size allowed him to convincingly oppose the husky, snarling Harry Woods, who played the leader of the Red Dog rustlers.
 The basic setup of Rustlers of Red Dog–Brown battling outlaws and Indians, protecting wagon trains, and cleaning up towns, usually accompanied by colorful sidekicks–gave rise to a basic and reliable formula that Universal would utilize for Johnny Mack’s three subsequent serials.